-The Payments Institute offers four rigorous Schools of Study to tailor your schedule and choose what classes best fit your needs.
+The Payments Institute offers six rigorous Schools of Study and areas of concentration to tailor your schedule and choose what classes best fit your needs.
 Students may select courses from the following:

 When you attend The Payments Institute at Emory University, located in Atlanta’s beautiful Druid Hills suburb, you’ll gain personalized knowledge of your company’s critical payments topics.
 The Board of Regents, assembled from a variety of high-ranking industry professionals, designs The Payments Institute courses to cover a wide range of developmental and strategic payments topics.